berndporr/dnf_torch/README.md

 2) Libtorch

-You can get libtorch from the [PyTorch homepage](https://pytorch.org/get-started/locally/).
+ - Intel architectures: Get libtorch from the [PyTorch homepage](https://pytorch.org/get-started/locally/).
 Add `CMAKE_PREFIX_PATH=/path/to/libtorch` pointing to the libtorch directory as an environment variable.
+ - ARM Debian (Raspberry PI): just do `apt install libtorch-dev` and you are all set!

 ## How to compile